 For example, digital signs placed near lunchrooms can offer students information about their options, vital nutrition information, prices, and suggestions for how to eat healthy.
 Along the same lines, administrators can use their screens to help students remember important events.
 Some digital signage examples include: upcoming dates for tests, study strategies, homework reminders, and more.

-Digital signage is first and foremost a communication tool, and its templates are designed to disseminate information as efficiently as possible.
+Digital signage is first and foremost a communication tool, and its templates can disseminate information as efficiently as possible.
 This simple feature makes digital signage an important tool in school safety.

-Digital screens can be set up to automatically display specific messages, images, or maps, based on user activation triggers.
+Industries can set up digital screens to automatically display specific messages, images, or maps, based on user activation triggers.
 Should an emergency occur, operators can click one or two buttons to turn their digital screens into a school-wide emergency messaging system.
 Maps can be displayed that show the locations of nearby storm shelters or fire escapes, and should there be a location-specific problem (such as an electrical issue), the maps can be updated to route students away.

 These are digital signage examples that add an important visual element to disaster preparedness and helps schools protect their students.